Prenatal Education Classes - Okanagan College

-Public Health Nurses are available to offer women/parents support before and after birth and offer the following services:
+Public Health Nurses are available to offer pregnant people/parents support before and after birth and offer the following services:

 After Your Birth

 After you get home from the hospital, a nurse will call you to check how you and your baby are doing and answer any questions you may have.
 First-time parents or anyone having concerns about the health of themselves or their baby will be offered a home visit and ongoing contact.
-If you have any concerns before the Public Health Nurse calls, please call HealthLink BC at 8-1-1, your Doctor, or Midwife.
+If you have any concerns before the public health nurse calls, please call HealthLink BC at 8-1-1, your doctor, or your midwife.